whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Zemena looked with regret and something like love at the barren Hound.
 Proud creature, Alesa, from the greatest of all the bloodlines Zemena had cultivated.
 More gifted than any of the other Hounds; not beautiful when considered as a human woman, but surpassingly beautiful to the Breedmistress&#8217;s eye.
 Perfect conformation, reflexes almost inhumanly quick and correct, brilliantly free of flaw, except the one greatest flaw.

 How Dun Greguru had scowled when he&#8217;d learned.
 He had commanded that Alesa be thrown to the Arena until she died or was so badly injured as to be put down.
-Zemena&#8217;s regret was as bitter as his own - worse, since as Breedmistress she was responsible for all of the breedings in Merides holdings - but she was long accustomed to governing her husband&#8217;s abrupt ferocity. &#8220;No, my dear, I can&#8217;t have that,&#8221; she&#8217;d said. &#8220;The loss is great, but lesser measures must suffice.
+Zemena&#8217;s regret was as bitter as his own—worse, since as Breedmistress she was responsible for all of the breedings in Merides holdings—but she was long accustomed to governing her husband&#8217;s abrupt ferocity. &#8220;No, my dear, I can&#8217;t have that,&#8221; she&#8217;d said. &#8220;The loss is great, but lesser measures must suffice.
 I have been working with collateral lines, hoping to rescue her traits.
-But in her own right, she&#8217;ll be a fine bodyguard for the Cass - I won&#8217;t waste her.&#8221;
+But in her own right, she&#8217;ll be a fine bodyguard for the Cass—I won&#8217;t waste her.&#8221;

 Greguru had seen the proof of Zemena&#8217;s wisdom before he died.
 Alesa had saved their son&#8217;s life twice in combat with a special squadron from Cass Rumoro that had attacked while Greguru was away.

 After Dun Corro had succeeded his father, Alesa had stopped an assassination attempt by his cousin Trihanj, killing Trihanj&#8217;s two Hounds, and three of her retainers, as she did.

 _And here we all sit, she thought.
-Impetuous Trihanj is now Corro&#8217;s most loyal syndic, and Corro, triumphant in war and intrigue, the exemplar of Humano Potential, sits at the head of the Table - while I, as Breedmistress, review the ladies being paraded for his notice._
+Impetuous Trihanj is now Corro&#8217;s most loyal syndic, and Corro, triumphant in war and intrigue, the exemplar of Humano Potential, sits at the head of the Table—while I, as Breedmistress, review the ladies being paraded for his notice._

 She let her _imtir_ become manifest to her thought and perception as she looked around the Hall.
 The Hall itself grew taller and more beautiful, with strange filmed shadows blowing at its edges like draperies, opening above to a pulsating night sky in whose depths glimmered constellations, starscapes of the imagination that Zemena alone had ever seen.
 The seated guests and the standing servitors and guards shone in the real light of cressets and lamps, and to Zemena&#8217;s sight they shone in lights cast from no source, that illuminated them as amazing constructs, each person a landscape of metaphor and memory.